Joe Krebs: Broadcast journalism

 Some of Krebs' early interest in broadcasting was sparked when he was in the 6th and 7th grade.
 He and some others would hang around a small African-American radio station near his grade school.
 The disc jockeys at the station would let them sit in the studio and watch them at work.
 Krebs also used to love listening to the news on the radio in the car on the way to school.
 He was "entranced by the romance of the industry".

-Krebs started off his broadcasting career at WFMY-TV in Greensboro, North Carolina, in October of 1970 and remained there until August 1973.
+Krebs started off his broadcasting career at WFMY-TV in Greensboro, North Carolina, in October 1970 and remained there until August 1973.
 The first year he was a general assignment reporter in Greensboro with special attention to Winston-Salem, North Carolina, and he produced and anchored Sunday newscasts.
-Krebs spent his second two years serving as the station's national correspondent and covered the state house, the governor’s office, and politics in Raleigh, North Carolina.
-Krebs moved to WBAL-TV, Baltimore in August of 1973 and worked there until March 1980.
+Krebs spent his second two years serving as the station's national correspondent and covered the state house, the governor's office, and politics in Raleigh, North Carolina.
+Krebs moved to WBAL-TV, Baltimore in August 1973 and worked there until March 1980.